andymckay/zamboni/docs/api/topics/apps.rst

         }

     :param features: each item represents a
-        :ref:`device feature <features>` required to run the application.
+        :ref:`feature profile <feature-profile-label>` required to run the application.
 Features not present are assumed not to be required.
     :type features: array

     **Response**